vkhitrin/jiav/docs/source/user_guide.rst

  Jira
 ******

-To leverage ``jiav``, a user must have generated Jira's `personal access token
+To leverage ``jiav``, a user must have generated a Jira `personal access token
 <https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html>`_.

-Every Jira instance is unique and may contain various attributes, the user must be familiar with Jira.
+Every Jira instance is unique and may contain various attributes, the user must be familiar with their Jira instance.

-All communication with Jira is through `jira
+All communication with Jira is through the `jira
 <https://pypi.org/project/jira/>`_ python module.

 *****
  CLI
 *****

-After following the :ref:`installing:Installation Guide`, ``jiav`` command will be available.
+After following the :ref:`installing:Installation Guide`, the ``jiav`` command will be available.

 There are several sub-commands available.

-Global flags
+Global Flags
 ============

 -v, --version